ShashaAde/Domain-Network-Project/README.md

   The domain controller was able to successfully RDP into the workstation.

-  ## Used SSH to gain remote access to Linux clients (Ubuntu desktop & Ubuntu Server) from a Windows client (Windows 10 Pro), from one Linux client to another.
+  ## Used SSH to Gain Remote Access to Linux Clients from a Windows client, as well as from One Linux Client to Another

   ### Used Powershell on a Windows client to SSH into Linux clients.